marabesi/marabesi.com/_posts/2021-04-25-jest-asserts-beyond-equals.md

 expect(expected > actual).toEqual(true)
 ```

-The disadivantage here is that when reading the assertion it takes a bit more
+The disadvantage here is that when reading the assertion it takes a bit more
 to interpret the code in our head.
 For that, jest offers an assertion that
 is more readable to follow (and also gives a more friendly message when failing).